 7.3.2.7 Check Service Subscription Profile

-In order to validate whether or not the AE registration request complies with the subscriber's service subscription profile, the Receiver shall have the subcriber’s profile information stored locally or retrieved from the IN-CSE.
-If the subscriber's service subscription profile is not available to the Receiver, then the Receiver CSE shall respond with a “SERVICE_SUBSCRIPTION_NOT_ESTABLISHED” error.
+The Registrar CSE shall have the subscriber’s profile information stored locally or retrieved from the IN-CSE.
+If the subscriber's service subscription profile is not available to the Registrar CSE, then the Registrar CSE shall respond with a “SERVICE_SUBSCRIPTION_NOT_ESTABLISHED” error.

+If subscriber's service subscription profile is available to the Registrar CSE then it shall check the status attribute value in <m2mServiceSubscriptionProfile>.
+If the status attribute value is ACTIVE, the request shall be processed else the Registrar CSE shall respond with a “SERVICE_SUBSCRIPTION_NOT_ACTIVE” error.

+It shall also check the service subscription request limit as specified in clause 7.3.x.x Check Service Subscription Request Rate Limit.

+For an AE registration request, app rule validation shall also be performed as mentioned below:

 The Receiver shall check if a <serviceSubscribedNode> child resource of the subscriber's <m2mService SubscriptionProfile> resource exists, with a CSE-ID attribute that matches the Receiver owned CSE-ID.
 If this condition is not met, then the Receiver CSE shall respond with a “SERVICE_SUBSCRIPTION_NOT_ESTABLISHED” error.
 If this condition is met, the Receiver shall further check whether the Registree AE complies with the linked (i.e. ruleLinks attribute) <serviceSubscribedAppRules> resource(s), see Clause 10.2.2 of oneM2M TS-0001 [6].
 If no linked <serviceSubscribedAppRule> resource(s) is found or if rule link validation fails for the AE registration request, then the Receiver CSE shall respond with an “APP_RULE_VALIDATION_FAILED” error.

 -----------------------End of change 2-------------------------------------------